stripe/veneur/public-docker-images/README.md

 ## Systemd

-[veneur.service](https://github.com/stripe/veneur/tree/master/public-docker-images/veneur.service) can be installed as a Systemd unit capable of managing Veneur as a docker container.
+[veneur.service](https://github.com/stripe/veneur/tree/master/public-docker-images/veneur.service) can be installed as a systemd unit capable of managing Veneur as a docker container.
 It expects an environment configuration file in `/etc/default/veneur`; this should contain your settings, including API keys.
 You may also specify which Docker image to use here, via the environment variable `DOCKER_IMAGE` (default is `veneur`).

 ## Veneur-emit